Denoising the Future: Top-p Distributions for Moving Through Time: Bounding the Approximation Error

 At this point, we have already shown that we \begin{inparaenum}[(i)] \item introduce an approximation error of $1-p$ when using the top-$p$ distribution once (c.f.
 Theorem~\ref{theorem:one-top-p}), \item the error introduced in one time step diminishes by a factor of $1-\gamma$ for each future time step (c.f.
-Theorem~\ref{theorem:diminishing-error}), which is $(1-p)(1-\gamma)^k$ for time step $k$, and \item in each time step we only add an additional error of at most $1-p$ (c.f.
-Corollary~\ref{corollary:max_additional_error}). \end{inparaenum} We combine these results in our overall approximation guarantee by analyzing the induced geometric series: \begin{theorem} The total variation distance between the state distributions for the top-$p$ HMM $Q$ and the original HMM $P$ in each time step $k$ is
+Theorem~\ref{theorem:diminishing-error} for HMM$_{on}$ and Theorem~\ref{theorem:diminishing-error-top_p} for HMM$_{off}$), which is $(1-p)(1-\gamma)^k$ for time step $k$, and \item in each time step, we only add an additional error of at most $1-p$ (c.f.
+Theorem~\ref{theorem:max_additional_error_top_p_state} for HMM$_{on}$ and Theorem~\ref{theorem:max_additional_error_top_p_state} for HMM$_{off}$). \end{inparaenum} We combine these results in our overall approximation guarantee for the top-$p$ approaches by analyzing the induced geometric series: